FastReports/FastReport/README.md

 **PDF** export is available as a [plugin](https://github.com/FastReports/FastReport/tree/master/Extras/OpenSource/FastReport.OpenSource.Export.PdfSimple).
 You can see an example of its use [here](https://github.com/FastReports/FastReport/tree/master/Demos/OpenSource/PdfExport).
 If this export is not enough for you and you need a full-featured PDF export with encryption, digital signing and fonts embedding - take a look at [FastReport .NET Core](https://fast-report.com/en/product/fast-report-net/).

+## Report Designer Community Edition

+To edit reports, we made a special report designer build - [FastReport Designer Community Edition](https://github.com/FastReports/FastReport/releases/latest).
+The program is intended for use in the Windows operating system and contains all the limitations of the Open Source version.
+We do not supply the source code of the editor because it is part of the commercial product [FastReport .NET](https://www.fast-report.com/en/product/fast-report-net/).
+Publishing this program is our good will and our wish.
+The MIT license does not cover its source code.

 ## Installation

 FastReport can be compiled from sources or installed from [NuGet packages](https://www.nuget.org/profiles/FastReports).